RamanLab/iCOMIC_doc/docs/case.md

 - Python 3.6 and above
 - Miniconda
 - iCOMIC package downloaded from GitHub
-- Memory requirement

 #### 9.3.
 Conda Installation

-The entire source code for the tool is available at “ [Github link](https://github.com/RamanLab/iCOMIC) ”
+The entire source code for the tool is available at [this link](https://github.com/RamanLab/iCOMIC)

 Create an environment and install the dependencies associated with iCOMIC by using the following command: